Active case

 Additional Ozempic safety considerations include:

-• Monitoring and Follow-up: For diabetes treatment, monitoring by healthcare professionals is often necessary.
+• Monitoring and follow-up: Monitoring by healthcare professionals is often necessary for diabetes treatment.
 Check blood sugar, kidney function and side effects regularly.

 • Pregnancy and Breastfeeding Risks: The safety of Ozempic during pregnancy and breastfeeding has not been fully established.
 Potential risks to the developing fetus or nursing infant should be carefully considered and discussed with a healthcare provider.